smittytone/e6809/README.md

 This is a work in progress, and not yet released to the public.

+## The CPU

+The CPU is booted and run on power up.
+The code checks for the presence of the [Monitor Board](#the-monitor-board) and will switch to that if it is available.
+If not, it currently runs the CPU test suite, but this will change as I near ‘release’.

+### Interrupts

+The 6809e’s `NMI`, `IRQ` and `FIRQ` interrupts are broken out to the RP2040’s GPIO pins 22, 20 and 21, respectively.
+Other control pins, such as `HALT` and `RESET`, will be added.
+If the pin reads a HIGH signal, the interrupt is triggered.

 ## The Monitor Board

 The Monitor Board is based on [Pimoroni’s RGB Keyboard Base](https://shop.pimoroni.com/products/pico-rgb-keypad-base) add-on for the Raspberry Pi Pico.
 It also uses a custom display board based on two HT16K33-driven four-digit, seven-segment LED displays.

 The Monitor code is menu driven.
-It provides code entry, program running and memory inspection.
+It provides code entry, program execution and memory inspection functions.

 ### Main Menu